Diamond jubilee: African monarchies

 The longest reigning monarch in history, Sobhuza II of Swaziland, celebrated his (60 year) diamond jubilee in 1981, dating from when he gained direct rule.
 There does not appear to have been any (75 year) diamond jubilee celebration.

 List of diamond jubilees

 In 1984, the phrase "Diamond Jubilee" was used by Metro-Goldwyn-Mayer in its logo for the sixtieth anniversary of the studio.

 In 2015 it marked Disneyland Park's Diamond Jubilee to celebrate 60 years.
+In 2025, Singapore will celebrate the diamond jubilee year from independence from Malaysia with the inaugural event on 31 December 2024.